LLNL/mpibind/tutorials/llnl/README.md

 Things are getting better!
 Each task has a unique set of 2 cores to run under.

 Let's apply a similar strategy for GPUs using `gpu-affinity`:

 <details>
 <summary>

 ```
-$ flux mini run -N1 -n4 -g1 -o gpu-affinity=per-task ./mpi-tioga
+$ flux run -N1 -n4 -g1 -o gpu-affinity=per-task ./mpi-tioga
 ```
 </summary>

 ```
 tioga19    Task   1/  4 running on 8 CPUs: 60-63,124-127
            Task   1/  4 has 1 GPUs: 0xd6
 tioga19    Task   3/  4 running on 8 CPUs: 60-63,124-127
            Task   3/  4 has 1 GPUs: 0xde
 tioga19    Task   0/  4 running on 8 CPUs: 60-63,124-127
            Task   0/  4 has 1 GPUs: 0xd1
 tioga19    Task   2/  4 running on 8 CPUs: 60-63,124-127
            Task   2/  4 has 1 GPUs: 0xd9
 ```

 <img src="../figures/tioga/figureG.png" width="550"/>

 </details>

 We asked for 1 GPU per task and each task got a unique GPU!

 Putting the CPU and GPU affinity options together:

 <details>
 <summary>

 ```
-$ flux mini run -N1 -n4 -c2 -g1 -o cpu-affinity=per-task -o gpu-affinity=per-task ./mpi-tioga
+$ flux run -N1 -n4 -c2 -g1 -o cpu-affinity=per-task -o gpu-affinity=per-task ./mpi-tioga
 ```
 </summary>

 ```
 tioga19    Task   2/  4 running on 4 CPUs: 60-61,124-125
            Task   2/  4 has 1 GPUs: 0xd9
 tioga19    Task   1/  4 running on 4 CPUs: 58-59,122-123
            Task   1/  4 has 1 GPUs: 0xd6
 tioga19    Task   3/  4 running on 4 CPUs: 62-63,126-127
            Task   3/  4 has 1 GPUs: 0xde
 tioga19    Task   0/  4 running on 4 CPUs: 56-57,120-121
            Task   0/  4 has 1 GPUs: 0xd1
 ```

 <img src="../figures/tioga/figureH.png" width="550"/>